Our commitments to take care of our teams

 OUR TARGETS

-Boost employer's brand and nourish the talents of our teams
+Boost employer's brand and nourish our teams' talents

 OUR COMMITMENTS

-With more than 3,000 women and men across the world, nourishing our talents and reinforcing the employability of our teams is part of the positive impact Délifrance wants to create for today and tomorrow.
+With about 3,500 women and men across the world, nourishing our talents and reinforcing the employability of our teams is part of the positive impact Délifrance wants to create for today and tomorrow.

 One of our action plans is to keep favouring internal staff mobility for job openings.